 Salesforce Shield discards the option of logging in multiple devices using the same credentials at a time.
 It indicates that a single credential is live in a single device.
 All other devices are logged out automatically when one device signs in using a credential.

 For Internet security available today, Salesforce utilizes some of the most advanced technology.
 Secure Socket Layer (SSL) technology protects your information using both server authentication and data encryption when you access Salesforce-powered site using a supported web browser.

-Take expert help from a Salesforce Partner like ETG Global Services, to understand how you can fortify the security posture of your Salesforce org.
+Take expert help from a Salesforce Partner like ETG DIGITAL, to understand how you can fortify the security posture of your Salesforce org.

 About ETG Digital

 ETG is a Crest Level Salesforce Partner headquartered in Plano, Texas.
 We are ISO 9001:2015 certified company with a global delivery center in Hyderabad, India.
 We have dedicated teams of professionals spanning continents located in US, Canada, UAE, UK, Australia and India.
 Our ability to maintain talent hubs in multiple locations and working on projects for clients from various domains gives us a very unique advantage.
 An advantage to leverage proven technologies like Salesforce Commerce, Sales, Service, Partner and Marketing Clouds and using them to deliver tailor made solutions for clients to suit their business requirements.

 If you are looking to take your business into the next league, you are at the right place.
 Connect with us at email@example.com or call us at +1 469 666 1119